 Treatment Options for Fentanyl Addiction

-Overcoming fentanyl addiction is not easy, but there are treatment options available.
-In addition to other prescription opioids, FDA-approved medications like:
+Beating fentanyl addiction is hard, but treatment options are available.
+Along with other prescription opioids, FDA-approved medicines include:

-- Buprenorphine available in various forms, such as injections, buccal films, sublingual films, implants, and tablets to treat opioid dependence
+- Buprenorphine, which comes in forms like injections, films, implants, and tablets, is used to treat opioid dependence

-- Methadone, administered as tablets or oral concentrates for opioid dependence
+- Methadone, given as tablets or oral liquids for opioid dependence

-- Naltrexone, an extended-release injectable suspension, FDA-approved for opioid dependence treatment
+- Naltrexone, a long-acting injection approved by the FDA for opioid dependence treatment

-Combining behavioral therapies with medications has shown to be effective in the treatment of fentanyl addiction and managing chronic pain.
-The digital tool reSET® may be prescribed to support treatment, complementing other therapies such as buprenorphine medication and contingency management.
-Counseling can help individuals struggling with fentanyl addiction alter their drug-related attitudes and behaviors while fostering life skills essential for recovery.
+Combining behavioral therapies with medicine is an effective way to treat fentanyl addiction and manage chronic pain.
+A digital tool called reSET® may be prescribed to support treatment.
+Counseling can also help people with fentanyl addiction change their thoughts and behaviors about drugs and build life skills for recovery.

 Accessing Health and Human Services

-National resources and helplines can provide comprehensive information and support for individuals seeking treatment for fentanyl addiction.
-The SAMHSA National Helpline provides 24/7 confidential support and referrals to treatment facilities, support groups, and community organizations dedicated to substance use disorder prevention, including fentanyl overdoses.
+National resources and helplines offer full information and support for people seeking treatment.
+The SAMHSA National Helpline gives 24/7 private support and referrals.
+They connect people to treatment centers, support groups, and local groups focused on preventing substance use disorders.

-The National Institute on Drug Abuse provides a treatment referral routing service that informs about available medications, counseling, and other resources for coping with fentanyl addiction.
+The National Institute on Drug Abuse offers a referral service.
+It provides information on available medicines, counseling, and other resources for dealing with fentanyl addiction.

-For localized assistance, individuals can use the HELP4U text messaging service to send their zip code and receive immediate information about nearby support for substance use disorders.
+For local help, you can text your zip code to the HELP4U service.
+You will get immediate information about nearby support for substance use disorders.

 Safe Handling and Disposal of Fentanyl